jricho/iot/iotobs.md

 #### Current Git strategy ####

-Git branching is used for storing code for different run environments since theb configuration is stored in code.
+Git branching is used for storing code for different run environments since the configuration is stored in code.
 Peer review, offline PR reviews: minimal.

 #### Deploy process ####